 A new model of a cemetery, a path in the forest that reactivates a corner of the Collserola natural park, becoming the best place to deposit ashes.
 A technician margin that combines dead and living materials, a 100% biodegradable solution that adapts to the natural dynamics of the forest.

-This intervention based on respect and conservation of the environment in the natural setting of the Collserola Park is part of the last extension of the cemetery, inaugurated in 1985 with the Recovery of the Can Tintorer farmhouse and the first group, the 1, corresponding to one of the first projects carried out by the team of architects Batlle y Roig.
+This intervention based on respect and conservation of the environment in the natural setting of the Collserola Park is part of the last extension of the Roques Blanques cemetery, inaugurated in 1985 with the recovery of the Can Tintorer farmhouse and the first group, corresponding to one of the first projects carried out by batlleiroig.

-In recent years, traditional graves based on the burial of the deceased, tombs, pantheons, niches, ossuaries, and columbariums, have been losing demand in favor of a growing interest in cremation and new family rites of farewell from the ashes. .
-These burials allow new forms of burial with less environmental impact.
-Examples are the groups developed in the last decade called the ‘Bosc de la Calma’, ‘els Arbres Familiars’, or ‘la Font del Repòs’.
+In recent years, traditional graves based on the burial of the deceased, such as tombs, pantheons, niches, ossuaries and columbariums, have been losing demand in favor of a growing interest in cremation and new family rites of farewell from the ashes, that allow new forms of burial with less environmental impact.
+Other groups developed in Roques Blanques in the last decade are a good example, such as the Forest of calm, the Family trees or the Rest fountain.

-In this case, an innovative system based on bioengineering applied to the landscape is proposed to create ‘El Camí del Bosc’, and the ‘Jardí de les Papallones’.
-The Krainer wall used in this project has many advantages: it is a natural containment system, it generates the large green terrace located on the northern slope of the Collserola mountain range, it includes adequate and accessible space for the new graves, and it allows respecting and incorporating the existing arboreal vegetation, in addition to incorporating new plantations with local species.
+In this case, an innovative system based on bioengineering applied to the landscape is proposed to create the Forest path and the Butterfly garden.
+In this case, the Krainer wall is used, a solution that has many advantages: it is a natural containment system that generates a large green terrace located on the north slope of the Collserola mountain range and includes an adequate and accessible space for the new graves.
+It also allows respecting and incorporating the existing tree vegetation, as well as incorporating new plantations with local species.
 Its design is intended to be built quickly with natural materials from the nearby environment.

-It is a technology that combines dead and living materials, it is usually called a double “living lattice”.
-It evolves over time, linking the very degradation of dead elements (the framework of logs) with the rooting and growth of living elements, the new shrubby plants.
-A natural dynamic that evokes the cycle of life: whose concept is intrinsic to the idiosyncrasy of cemeteries, a meeting point over time, between living people and their ancestors.
+It is a technology that combines dead and living materials and is often called a double “living framework”.
+This evolves over time, linking the degradation of dead elements (the logs framework) with the rooting and growth of living elements (new shrub plants).
+A natural dynamic that evokes the cycle of life, whose concept is intrinsic to the idiosyncrasy of cemeteries: a meeting point over time between living people and their ancestors.

-Learning from beavers, who build their shelters from logs, branches, and earth, with which they generate true constructions of ecological and biodegradable engineering in the form of water dams on the banks of rivers, the proposed Krainer wall consists of a retaining wall made from a double lattice of chestnut logs.
+Learning from beavers, who build their shelters from logs, branches and soil, with which they generate true constructions of ecological and biodegradable engineering, formalizing themselves as water dams on the banks of the rivers.
+This is how the Krainer wall proposed on the Forest path works, as a retaining wall made from a double framework of chestnut trunks.

-The Krainer wall becomes the most suitable place to locate the so-called ‘Jardí de les Papallones’ (butterfly garden).
-A new burial space that houses specific plant species and allows the creation of an aromatic and appropriate environment to give life to a great variety of pollinating insects, including butterflies.
+The Krainer wall becomes the most suitable place to locate the so-called Butterfly garden, a new burial space that houses specific plant species and allows the creation of an appropriate aromatic environment to give life to a great variety of pollinating insects, among them, the butterflies.

-The Krainer wall has been designed taking into account the importance of orientation and protection against atmospheric agents such as wind, becoming a protected and intensely sunny place, which ensures a generous and prolonged flowering during the year and protects the useful fauna of the place.
-To favor the presence of butterflies, shrub and herbaceous species have been selected with showy blooms and intense and contrasting colors.
-These species produce nectar as the main food for adult individuals, and their edible leaves nourish individuals in the larval stage.
+This system has been designed taking into account the importance of orientation and protection against atmospheric agents such as wind, becoming a protected and intensely sunny place that ensures a generous and prolonged flowering during the year and protects the useful fauna of the place.
+To favor the presence of butterflies, shrub and herbaceous species have been selected with striking blooms and intense and contrasting colors.
+These species produce the nectar that serves as the main food for adult individuals and provides edible leaves to nourish individuals in the larval stage.

-The selected vegetation is autochthonous and adapted to local conditions, thus species such as rosemary, lavender, santolinas, dorycniums, and thyme have been planted, making reference to Mediterranean brollies and accompanied by other herbaceous plants such as oregano, the camomile, and the maritime Matricaria, so appreciated by our little insects.
+The selected vegetation is indigenous and adapted to local conditions.
+Species such as rosemary, lavender, santolina, dorycniums and thyme have been planted, making reference to mediterranean brolles, accompanied by other herbaceous plants such as oregano, chamomile and feverfew, so appreciated by our little insects.

-The Butterfly Garden acts as a true enhancer of biodiversity that revitalizes the spaces of use of the Collserola Natural Park, an educational resource to observe, identify and study the insects and plants in our environment.
-Becoming a dynamic and open space that collaborates with the awareness of citizens, bringing them closer to nature.
+The Butterfly garden acts as a true enhancer of biodiversity that revitalizes the spaces of use of the Collserola natural park, functioning as an educational resource to observe and identify the flora and fauna of our environment and becoming a dynamic and open space that collaborates with the awareness of citizens and brings them closer to nature.